ctranstrum/chuck/README.md

 Unzip the firmware to find the following firmware files:

 - chuck-unibody-ble: for using the keyboard wirelessly without a dongle
+- chuck-unibody-plus: if you use the xiao nrf52840 plus
 - chuck-peripheral: for using the keyboad with a dongle
+- chuck-peripheral-plus: the dongle version of the xiao nrf52840 plus
 - chuck-dongle: to install the firmware onto the [Prospector ZMK dongle][prospector]
 - chuck-wired-rp2040: if you use the xiao rp2040 mcu
 - xiao-ble-reset: used to clear all bluetooth connections and other saved settings